Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?: Conclusions

 Likewise, an increase in the Ni ionization of the \mch\ models through a tenfold reduction of the Ni\two/Ni\three\ ratio completely suppresses both optical and near-infrared [Ni\two] lines, despite a relatively large abundance of stable Ni ($3\mathrm{-}5\times 10^{-2}$\,\msun).
 This again demonstrates the importance of ionization over abundance in determining the presence of [Ni\two] lines in late-time spectra of \mch\ models.

 Conversely, mixing can completely wash out otherwise strong [Ni\two] lines in \mch\ models.
-Our investigation of this effect in 1D is artificial, but nonetheless captures the main effect of inward microscopic mixing of \nifs\ and the resulting increase in decay energy deposition, and hence the Ni ionization state, in the inner ejecta.
+Our investigation of this effect in 1D is artificial, but nonetheless captures the main effect of the inward microscopic mixing of \nifs\ and the resulting increase in decay energy deposition and, hence, the Ni ionization state, in the inner ejecta.
 At the same time, stable Ni is mixed outwards, reducing its abundance in the [Ni\two] line-formation region.
 A more elaborate treatment of mixing could mitigate in part this increase in Ni ionization.

-In summary, the presence of [Ni\two] lines in late-time spectra of \sneia\ largely results from a favourable Ni ionization state in the inner ejecta, and is not guaranteed by a large abundance of stable nickel.
+In summary, the presence of [Ni\two] lines in late-time spectra of \sneia\ is largely the result of a favourable Ni ionization state in the inner ejecta and it is not guaranteed solely based on a large abundance of stable nickel.
 This sensitivity to ionization complicates the use of these lines alone as a diagnostic of the progenitor WD mass (or simply differentiating between \mch\ and sub-\mch\ ejecta).
 It is possible that [Ni\two] lines in combination with other lines of [Co\two/{\sc iii}] and [Fe\two/{\sc iii}] present in late-time spectra could help constrain the Ni ionization state.
-In that case, a low Ni ionization combined with an absence of [Ni\two] lines would point to a very low abundance of stable nickel ($\lesssim 10^{-3}$\,\msun) and in turn to a sub-\mch\ progenitor.
+In that case, a low Ni ionization combined with an absence of [Ni\two] lines would point to a very low abundance of stable nickel ($\lesssim 10^{-3}$\,\msun) and, in turn, to a sub-\mch\ progenitor.
 Conversely, the presence of strong [Ni\two] lines in a low-luminosity \snia\ would likely be the result of a Chandrasekhar-mass explosion.